Skip to main content

 Please note, Adelaide Festival Centre is a cashless venue.

-The Adelaide Railway Station is right next door, and the tram stops in front of the train station on North Terrace and in front of the Festival Theatre on King William Road.
+Public transport is a great way to visit Adelaide Festival Centre, the Adelaide Railway Station is right next door, and the tram stops in front of the train station on North Terrace and in front of Festival Theatre on King William Rd.

 Most of these options only require a very short walk.
 Visit Adelaide Metro to plan your journey.